dart-h-vader/TrinamiX-DungeonHero/README.md

 3. We have used the below standard python3 libraries
     * `threading` - To ensure the monster attacks happen on a timer
     * `sys` - To exit the program via sys.exit()
+4. The project *does not* use any third party library
-4. The game is developed and tested on python3
+5. The game is developed and tested on python3

 # TODO (When having more than 2 hours)